 The Great White and other dangerous sharks also visit the waters of the Atlantic close to the shoreline, and some species of jellyfish can deliver a nasty sting.
 Usually, signs on the beach will warn potential swimmers of hazards such as predatory sharks and swarms of jellyfish.

 Humans should also give a coyote a wide berth if they see one.
 Small mammals such as skunks, raccoons, rats, mice, and bats shouldn’t be petted or handled, especially if they are behaving in a strange manner.
-Rabies, one of the deadliest diseases on earth, is rare in New York State, and there have been no cases of rabies in humans in New York City for over 50 years.
+Rabies, one of the deadliest diseases on earth, is rare in New York State, and there have been no cases of rabies in humans in New York City for more than 50 years.
 However, rabies does occur in animals.
 Among them are skunks, foxes, bats, raccoons, rodents, rabbits, hares, and other wild creatures.

 The massasauga is a rattlesnake and though it’s not the deadliest snake out there, it is still venomous.
 It is not a large snake, being only between 24 and 30 inches long, with keeled scales.
 Its body is gray or tan with a beautiful pattern of brown or black blotches.
 The endangered eastern massasauga is the subspecies found in New York.